 With that in mind, listen to your body’s natural rhythms and maximize what you can do in those shorter spurts.
 Once you find that sweet spot, stick to it by establishing a routine.

-Don’t forget—you’ll also need to make time to hunt down new projects and clients, creative brainstorming, marketing, networking, and much more.
+Don’t forget—you’ll also need to make time to hunt down new projects and clients, creative brainstorming, marketing, networking, research the most effective tools and software, and much more.

 3. Find an Optimal Work Environment

 Now that you’ve got the “what” and the “when” figured out, it’s time to tackle the “where.”

 Your work environment, just like your to-do list and schedule, should cater to your strengths as a freelancer.
 Some professionals need absolute silence to do their best work.
 Others prefer working to the hum of a crowd in a cafe or communal workspace.

 That said, some universal environmental elements, regardless of the location, must help your productivity rather than hinder it.
 Here are some important ones to keep in mind: